unicode-org/message-format-wg/exploration/function-composition-part-1.md

 date   : Date -> FormattedDate
 ```

-The resolved value type would be the same as
+The `MessageValue` type would be defined the same way
-in the formatted value model.
+as in the formatted value model.

 The difference is that built-in functions
 would not accept a "formatted result"